 This interview focuses on The Connected World.
 We talk to three key employees associated with the Centre for Wireless Technology, which specializes in new technologies that will provide power for and speed up communication.
-They are Professor Marion Matters-Kammerer (Mixed-signal microelectronics group), Assistant Professor Georgios Exarchakos (Electro-optical communication) and PhD candidate Robbert Schulpen (Electromagnetics).
+They are Professor Marion Matters-Kammerer (Integrated Circuits group), Assistant Professor Georgios Exarchakos (Electro-optical communication) and PhD candidate Robbert Schulpen (Electromagnetics).

 What exciting research projects have you worked on during the past 12 months or so?